-Eligible educational institutions, such as SUNY College at Old Westbury, are required to submit the student's name, address, taxpayer's identification number, enrollment and academic status to the IRS.
-The IRS instructs institutions to report either payments received (Box 1) or amounts billed for qualified tuition and related expenses (Box 2) on the 1098-T. SUNY College at Old Westbury reports amounts billed for qualified tuition and related expenses during the tax year (Box 2) and scholarships and grants (Box 5).
-Therefore Box 1 will be blank.
+Eligible educational institutions, such as SUNY Old Westbury, are required to submit the student's name, address, taxpayer's identification number, enrollment and academic status to the IRS.
+The IRS instructs institutions to report payments received (Box 1) for qualified tuition and related expenses.
+SUNY Old Westbury reports amounts paid to qualified tuition and related expenses during the tax year (Box 1) and scholarships and grants (Box 5).

 Filer’s federal identification number.
 This number represents SUNY College at Old Westbury Federal ID number (EIN).

 Student's identification number.
 For your protection, this form may show only the last four digits of your social security number (SSN), individual taxpayer identification number (ITIN), or adoption taxpayer identification number (ATIN).
-However, the issuer has reported your complete identification number to the IRS and, where applicable, to state and/or local governments.
+However, SUNY Old Westbury has reported your complete identification number to the IRS and, where applicable, to state and local governments.

 Account number.
-May show an account or other unique number the filer assigned to distinguish your account.
+May show an account or other unique number that SUNY Old Westbury assigned to distinguish your account.

 - Box 7.
-Shows whether the amount in box 1 includes amounts for an academic period beginning January – March 2018.
+Reflects whether the amount in Box 1 includes payments for academic period beginning January – March 2021.
 See Pub.
 970 for how to report these amounts.

 - Box 9.
 Shows whether you are considered to be enrolled in a program leading to a graduate degree, graduate-level certificate, or other recognized graduate-level educational credential.

-Colleges and universities are required by U.S. law each year to provide each student who is a "US citizen" with Form 1098-T, to assist the students and their families in computing any tax credit or deduction they may be able to claim, based on amounts they have spent for education.
-For 2017, these federal tax benefits include the American Opportunity Credit, the Lifetime Learning Credit, and the tuition and fees deduction.
+Colleges and universities are required by U.S. law each year to provide each student who is a "US citizen or eligible non-citizen" with Form 1098-T, to assist the students and their families in computing any tax credit or deduction they may be able to claim, based on amounts they have spent for education.
+For 2020, these federal tax benefits include the American Opportunity Credit, the Lifetime Learning Credit, and the tuition and fees deduction.

-You should immediately give it to whoever is responsible for preparing your tax returns.
-If you prepare your own tax returns, you should keep your Form 1098-T form with your other tax documents.
+You should immediately give it to whoever is responsible for preparing your or your parents tax returns.
+If you prepare your own tax returns, you should keep your Form 1098-T with your other tax documents.
 Form 1098-T should remain in your files and not be attached to your return when it is filled.

 We make Form 1098-T available to our students.
 Each student should provide their 1098-T Form to the individuals claiming them as a dependent.